rajansagarwal/gardening/content/notes/home/about.md

 - Productivity!
 I'm a tool & tip hoarder.
 Most of my notes are still scattered everywhere since I jump through tools and scavenge a lot of things.
 - ✨ Design ✨
 - Philosophy!
 I try to practice [stoicism](moc/stoicism.md) and am trying to transition into practicing it more.
 Since I started in 2021, I also journal daily, reflect monthly, and have an annual year-round up!
 - Psychology!
-One of my goals is to read this huge repository of psychology books.. but I haven't found the luxury to do so yet. 💭 I like [personality tests](notes/perdev/mh/self-awareness/tests.md) and [self-awareness](notes/perdev/mh/self-awareness.md).
+One of my goals is to read this huge repository of psychology books.. but I haven't found the luxury to do so yet. 💭 I like [personality tests](notes/perdev/mh/self-awareness/tests.md) and [self-awareness.](notes/perdev/mh/self-awareness.md)
 - Anything related to personal development!
 I'm trying to get into reading more non-fiction books this year.
-I recently read [Atomic Habits](notes/sources/books.md) by James Cleary.
+I recently read [Atomic Habits](notes/sources/books.md) by James Clear.
 I'm also subscribed to a loooot of [newsletters](notes/sources/newsletters.md) and make time to read them.
 - Leadership and facilitation 👥
 - Music 🎧 I have over a hundred playlists (okay 99 that are published online) on [Spotify](https://open.spotify.com/user/chloeabrasada) and am constantly on the lookout for good finds.
 I'm also a bathroom singer and frustrated guitarist/ pianist.
 - Sitcoms!
 When I'm too tired to do anythiiing, I like spending my time watching lighthearted shows for the sake of just smiling.